 The TP and TN loading rates into Lake Okeechobee changed annually due to various factors, mainly the climatic conditions (see Chapter 2 of this volume).
 To evaluate the annual changes when comparing with the long-term average values, the annual flow, TP load, and TP FWM concentration for the last five water years (WY2014–WY2018) from each of nine subwatersheds are presented in Table 8B-7.
 The highest FWM TP concentrations came from the Taylor Creek/Nubbin Slough Subwatershed in WY2018 (594 µg/) and the lowest FWM TP concentration was from the Upper Kissimmee Subwatershed in WY2015 (63.0 µg/).
 In terms of the UAL of TP, the Taylor Creek/Nubbin Slough Subwatershed had the highest value of 2.18 lb/ac or 2.44 kg/ha in WY2018 and the Upper Kissimmee Subwatershed had the lowest value of 0.16 lb/ac or 0.18 kg/ha in WY2014 and WY2017 (Table 8B-7).

 During the most recent five-year period (WY2014–WY2018), the average annual TP load and discharge to the lake from all drainage basins and atmospheric deposition are presented in Table 8B-8.
 The average annual TP load to the lake for this five-year period was 633 t, the average annual discharge to the lake was 2.922 million ac-ft (3,603 million m3) and the watershed-wide FWM TP concentration to the lake was 166 µg/L (Table 8B-8).
-The highest basin UAL of TP came from the L-59W basin (3.65 lb/ac or 4.09 kg/ha) in the Indian Prairie Subwatershed, followed by the S-154C (2.83 lb/ac or 3.17 kg/ha) and the S-191 basin (1.42 lb/ac or 1.59 kg/ha) in the Taylor Creek/Nubbin Slough Subwatershed (Table 8B-8).
+For the five-year period, the highest basin UAL of TP came from the L-59W basin (3.65 lb/ac or 4.09 kg/ha) in the Indian Prairie Subwatershed, followed by the S-154C (2.83 lb/ac or 3.17 kg/ha) and the S-191 basin (1.42 lb/ac or 1.59 kg/ha) in the Taylor Creek/Nubbin Slough Subwatershed (Table 8B-8).
 In terms of FWM TP concentrations from the drainage basins, the East Beach Drainage basin in the South Lake Okeechobee Subwatershed had the highest value of 776 µg/L, followed by the S-154C basin (709 µg/L) and the S-191 basin (616 µg/L) in the Taylor Creek/Nubbin Slough Subwatershed.
 The East Beach Drainage Basin had very limited flow and the load overall to the lake was not significant.
 The FWM TP concentration for the previous four water years was largely due to one value from WY2018.